Open-Systems-Pharmacology/docs/part-4/setting-up-simulation.md

 - An empty condition is present in an event.

-Error Fatal inconsistencies.
+#### Error: Fatal inconsistency.
 In this case, the simulation cannot be created.
 Errors are generated, for example, in case of:

 - Missing or wrong references in formulas for essential objects like Molecule Start Values.